 Weight stigma does, in fact, impact physical health.

 Higher weight people are often reluctant to seek necessary medical care, are outright denied medical care, or told to lose weight for concerns that have a tenuous link, if any, to their size.
 In fact, one study found that those who experienced weight discrimination were twice as likely to have multiple chronic medical concerns, even after adjusting for BMI.
-This indicates that a weight-focused approach is more likely to have a negative impact on a person’s ability to manage cardiovascular disease, diabetes and other metabolic risks – the very chronic diseases that impact nearly half the U.S. population and has been declared a public health issue.
+This indicates that a weight-focused approach is more likely to have a negative impact on a person’s ability to manage cardiovascular disease, diabetes and other metabolic risks – the very chronic diseases that impact over half the U.S. population and has been declared a public health issue.

 So where does weight currently stand in health care?